FFMG/myoddweb.piger/monitor/api/python/Doc/howto/logging-cookbook.rst

 -------------------------------

-Although most logging messages are intended for reading by humans, and thus not readily machine-parseable, there might be cirumstances where you want to output messages in a structured format which *is* capable of being parsed by a program (without needing complex regular expressions to parse the log message).
+Although most logging messages are intended for reading by humans, and thus not readily machine-parseable, there might be circumstances where you want to output messages in a structured format which *is* capable of being parsed by a program (without needing complex regular expressions to parse the log message).
 This is straightforward to achieve using the logging package.
 There are a number of